mmiv-center/DICOMAnonymizer/README.md

 This source code demonstrates how to anonymize DICOM files based on the DICOM PS 3.15 AnnexE.
 I provide a Dockerfile that can be used to build the executable and to run anonymizations.
 Entries such as uid entries are replaced with hash values.
 This ensures that partial runs of a studies DICOM files can be merged afterwards.
 This project is written in C++ using the gdcm library and multiple threads to accelerate processing.

 Warning: The operation performed by this tool is a 'soft' de-identification.
-Instead of a white list of allowed tags the tool keeps a list of tags known to frequently contain personal identifying information (PII) and replaces only those.
+Instead of a list of allowed tags the tool keeps a list of tags known to frequently contain personal identifying information (PII) and replaces only those.
 On the command line you specify a patient identifier (PatientID/PatientName).
 Only if you do not keep a mapping of the new and the old identifier this is considered an _anonymization_.
 If such a list exists the operation performed is a _de-identification_ (permits a later re-identification).